-Macrium Reflect is intuitively designed and organised with simple to follow wizards guiding you through tasks.
+Macrium Reflect is intuitively designed and organized with simple to follow wizards guiding you through tasks.
 If you have never used backup software before, however, you might feel some trepidation, needing a little extra guidance to get you started.

 First create rescue media